-In states that allow wagers on horse racing, each track is allowed to retain a percentage of the money wagered each day to pay state taxes, compensate track management, and provide the purses for winning horses.
+In states that allow wagers on horse racing, each track is allowed to retain a percentage of the money wagered each day to pay state taxes, compensate track management, and provide purses for winners of races.
 That percentage (commonly called the "take") is regulated by state law.
 Most other money wagered is distributed among winning bettors.